 - Download Cash-In-Transit

-The most common injuries/diseases reported by the security industry are musculoskeletal disorders (typically due to poor manual handling), fractures/cuts/open wounds, stress and others (i.e. crushing/contusions etc).
+The most common injuries/diseases reported by the security industry are musculoskeletal disorders (typically due to poor manual handling), fractures/cuts/open wounds, stress and others, which includes things like crushing and contusions.

 Standards claims (those exceeding 10 days off work or exceeding the medical and like limit) over the last 5 years is illustrated below.